 What should I display on my wooden shelves?

-A variety of decorative items, such as vases, books, or plants [1], can enhance the aesthetic appeal of a floating shelf and elevate the overall existing decor of your home.
+You can showcase a variety of decorative items, such as vases, books, or plants [1].
+This way, you enhance the aesthetic appeal of a floating shelf while elevating the overall existing decor of your home.
 For modern, classic, or contemporary design, look for wood with straight edges.

 How high should I install my shelf?